LiteLDev/LeviLamina/README.md

 ## License

-Copyright © 2023-2024 LiteLDev, All rights reserved.
+Copyright © 2024 LeviMC, All rights reserved.

 This project is licensed under the LGPL-3.0 License - see the [COPYING](COPYING) and [COPYING.LESSER](COPYING.LESSER) files for details.